PrimalRex/SpotifySDK--UE5/README.md

-# SpotifySDK--UE5
+# (WIP) SpotifySDK--UE5
-Spotify Web API SDK built with native Unreal Engine wrappers
+Spotify Web API SDK built with native Unreal Engine wrappers and is event-driven (delegate system)

 Note: The current SDK does not provide any logic on creating authentication tokens.
 This requires an intermediate step with a web-url callback.
 However there is support on Client Id and Client Secret to get you started with parsing data to a Launch URL.